 I was really thrown at the end of the book!!!
 What an unexpected twist!!!
 I thought the three women shared a timeline, but it wasn’t so.
 Clemmie lived in 1872, and she was the girl who was killed and Pudding found out about.
 It was clever to confuse the reader because Irene’s husband and his father shared the same name and Isaac and Eli Tanner were referred by their Christian names or by simply their surnames!!!

-In prison Alistair tells her that Clemmie was the woman he loved and planned to marry her.
-Around that time there was a robbery in which he, another brother and his father took part, and as a result, Isaac hit a worker, who survived but was out for many weeks.
+In prison Alistair says that Clemmie was the woman he loved and planned to marry.
+Around that time there was a robbery in which he, another brother and his father took part, and as a result, Isaac hit a worker, who survived but was out cold for many weeks.
 Clemmie planned to confess that she had heard Isaac plan the robbery, and that was what she was trying to say.
 Pudding tells Eli that Alistair couldn’t have killed Clemmie because he wasn’t even born then, but Eli says that it doesn’t matter if the killer was him or his father, all he wanted was to avenge his Clemmie.

 When Irene and Pudding come together, and Pudding repeats what Eli says, Irene says that Alistair’s father couldn’t have killed Clemmie because he was in America getting married.
 By talking to Ma Tanner, Hilarius, and Clemmie’s mother, the two young women finally discover who killed poor Clemmie.
 It was Nancy, and the reason is that when Rose and Clemmie came to see her and Nancy learnt that the young girl was pregnant, she thought that her brother had got her pregnant.
 Nancy was unhealthily close to her brother, so he was jealous of any woman who could steal his affection for her, but his marriage was necessary as he had lost everything in gambling, and they needed his bride’s money.
 So it was Nancy who found Clemmie in the office and who killed her out of jealousy and fear for what she might reveal.
 Hilarius just kept quiet about some things he saw his mistress do out of loyalty.